marnelfr/udemy.react/README.md

 - a function that should be executed **AFTER** every component evaluation **IF** the specified dependencies changed
 - an array of dependencies of this effect

-While all state variables and functions used in the effect function should be added as a dependencies, we've got few exceptions such as:
+While all state/props variables and functions used in the effect function should be added as a dependencies, we've got few exceptions such as:
 - state updating functions,
 - "built-in" APIs or functions